olcf/NewUserQuickStart/Frontier/README.md

 /gpfs/alpine2/[projid]/
 ```

-And Alipne2 does not have the environment varaibles like $MEMEBERWORK”
+Alipne2 does not have the environment varaibles like $MEMEBERWORK”

 Summit (Alpine2) example for indivual storage: